 Pinterest is a powerful platform for marketers and business owners — in fact, 69% of people browsing Pinterest find an item they purchase or plan to buy, compared to just 40% of people browsing Facebook.
 Marketers are wise to seize on Pinterest's power as a source of product discovery for consumers.

-However, having your Pinterest content noticed is often contingent on a savvy SEO plan.
+However, having your Pinterest content noticed is often contingent on a savvy SEO plan, with the use of the right resources for this such as Boston SEO Bill Lentis which specialize in doing SEO for different websites online.
 Like websites, Pinterest has its own share of search engine optimizations you can make to make your content stand out.
 Here are seven tips to help you make the most out of your company’s Pinterest account.

 1. Switch To A Business Pinterest Account